tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     return new_model
 {% endhighlight %}

 the above function creates a stylized model.
 Since we are not training our model so we set trainable to false.
-Our stylized model takes input as image and outputs the activations of layers which we will use to extract content and style from image.
+Our stylized model takes input as an image and outputs the activations of layers which we will use to extract content and style from the image.
 This function takes:
-- pretrained model which we will use to extract features from images (we are using vgg pretrained model as it was used in original implementation).
+- pre-trained model which we will use to extract features from images (we are using vgg pre-trained model as it was used in original implementation).
 - layer names from which we want to extract features